Early Models (1851 - 1885)

 In 1870 the Singer Medium Machine was similar to the ‘New Family’ but designed specifically for dressmakers and tailors with a longer arm to increase working space to facilitate the handling of heavier fabrics used for dresses and mantles.

 The Improved New Family Machine introduced in 1879 was the beginning of a new era of sewing machine design.
 With an oscillating shuttle mechanism and all gears eliminated it meant quieter working with increased sewing speed and shuttle capacity.
-A few years later in 1895 the model was revamped and became the 15K.
+A few years later in 1895 the model was revamped and became the class 15.